 This article was originally published on Inc.com.

-Kevin our CEO was asked about the process of becoming a B Corporation by Inc.com, this is what he shared.
+Kevin, Chin, our CEO, was asked about the process of becoming a B Corporation by Inc.com.
+This is what he shared.

 How did you learn about becoming a B Corporation?